njkrichardson/BeauCoup/README.md

 ### Replication

 Check out the experiments in `src/experiments` to replicate the results provided in our report.
-Each simulation has parameters which can be modulated to change the simulation behavior (e.g., the number of packets in the simulation word).
+Each simulation has parameters which can be modulated to change the simulation behavior (e.g., the number of packets in the simulation world).
 Use the `-h` flag to get information on how these parameters work:

 ```bash
 >> python src/experiments/beaucoup.py -h`